Vertrical/tino/README.md

 Difference between `resp` and `use` is that `use` must return `{ resp, status? }` (status is optional).
 Response again can be anything - if it's a function, it will be executed no matter if it's async or not.

-This way you can write your own responders easily using `use`. `jsondb` is just a responder which reads and maintains json.db file.
+This way you can write your own responders easily using `use`.